Doguhannilt/Php-registration-exam/README.md

-# Student Registration Form with PHP and MySQL
+# Student Registration Form with PHP

 ## Introduction
 This project aims to enhance students' skills in creating a user registration form using PHP and MySQL, processing form data, saving data to the database, and retrieving data from the database.